Cibersino/tot/docs/test_suite.md

 Important limitations:

 * a minimal local Electron launch smoke now exists under `test/smoke/`, but it is not part of CI and does not replace the manual smoke steps in this document;
-* no renderer/UI automation exists yet;
+* no renderer/UI automation exists yet, including the editor spellcheck checkbox, underline rendering, and live cross-language spellcheck behavior;
 * the reading speed test has no renderer/UI automation yet; current automated coverage is limited to the pool core in `test/unit/electron/reading_test_pool.test.js` and the pool import core in `test/unit/electron/reading_test_pool_import.test.js`;
 * OCR network/provider behavior is still primarily validated through the manual suite;
 * packaged-build behaviors in this document are still manual-only.